← Products Product

 Auth Passthrough

-OAuth, OIDC, API keys, mTLS — agents inherit the user's permissions, not a service account's.
+Entra ID, OAuth, OIDC, API keys, mTLS — agents inherit the user's permissions, not a service account's.

 Database Adapters